Lkthal/Blocmark/README.md

-# Blockmark
+# Blocmark

-Blockmark is a web base app that allows user to organize their bookmark and save them by topic.
-Blockmark is very much like a clone with pinterest with the exception of user being able to email a webpage url to blockmark and it will automatically save and add the bookmark to the user profile page.
+Blocmark is a web base app that allows user to organize their bookmark and save them by topic.
+Blocmark is very much like a clone with pinterest with the exception of user being able to email a webpage url to blockmark and it will automatically save and add the bookmark to the user profile page.

 ### Installing